shanapu/MyJailbreak/README.md

 ### Installation
 >
 > Make sure you have the latest versions of the [required plugins](#requires-plugins)
+>
-< Download the [latest release](https://github.com/shanapu/MyJailbreak/archive/master.zip) or [dev version](https://github.com/shanapu/MyJailbreak/archive/master.zip) (same until release on AM)
+> Download the [latest release](https://github.com/shanapu/MyJailbreak/archive/master.zip) or [dev version](https://github.com/shanapu/MyJailbreak/archive/master.zip) (same until release on AM)
+>
 > Copy the folders addons/, cfg/, materials/, models/ & sound/ to your root csgo/ directory
+>
 > Copy the folders materials/, models/ & sound/ in the fastDL/ directory to your FastDownload server
+>
-> Open your downloads.ini in the your csgo/addons/sourcemod/configs directory and add the content of downloads.txt
+> Open your downloads.ini in the your csgo/addons/sourcemod/configs directory and add the content of downloads.txt..
+>
 > Run plugin for the first time and all nessasery .cfg files will be generate
+>
 > Configure all settings in cfg/MyJailbreak to your needs
+>
 >
 > Have fun!
 Give feedback!
 >